28left/descriptive_set_theory/ordinals.md

 ## Metamathematical issues

 Is there a *set* $\Ord$ of *all* ordinals?
 If so, it would be well-ordered by $\in$ and also transitive (since, by @pro-ordinal-elements-are-ordinals, every element of an ordinal is an ordinal) and therefore an ordinal.
 Hence we would have $\Ord \in \Ord$.
 But no ordinal can be an element of itself.
-This holds even if we do not assume every set is well-founded, since ordinals are by definition *stricly* ordered by $\in$.
+This holds even if we do not assume every set is well-founded, since ordinals are by definition *strictly* ordered by $\in$.

-This is know as the **Anomaly of Burali-Forti**.
+This is known as the **Anomaly of Burali-Forti**.
 It tells us that somehow the collection of all ordinals is *too big* to form a set.
 It also warns us that if we handle the intuitive concept of a set too carelessly, it might lead to contradictions and inconsistencies.

 Later on we will develop an axiomatic approach to sets which aims to exclude antinomies like this.
 In this framework, we will be able to formally show that $\Ord$ is not a set.
 It forms what we will call a **proper class**.